Entrepreneur Educator, Program Developer, UTexas Prof

 90 second intro video

-This site has writing and random other stuff.
-My work site is a little more formal.
+This site has writing and other projects.
+My work site is slightly more serious.

-Actionworks: Consultancy building entrepreneurship programs for Apple, the U.S. Department of State, the University of Texas, and dozens more.
+Actionworks: Education company that builds entrepreneurship and leadership programs for the U.S. Department of State, Intel, the University of Texas, and dozens more.

-Previously: 3 Day Startup: 10-year CEO journey scaling an education company to 50 countries.
+(Previously) 3 Day Startup: 10-year CEO journey scaling an entrepreneurship bootcamp to 50 countries.

 Personal